-- Do not overpack. - Wait to buy carpeting until you've seen your room. - Contact your roommate(s)/suitemates so you do not duplicate items. - Rent a MicroChill: visit collegeproducts.com/une or call 1 (800) 875-0457.
+- Do not overpack. - Wait to buy carpeting until you've seen your room. - Contact your roommate(s)/suitemates so you do not duplicate items.

 HOW TO BE A GOOD ROOMMATE

 Take time to get to know one another.
 Ask how your roommate's day was, or discuss what you did on campus in between classes.
 By showing interest in each other's lives, you will build a rapport and potentially a friendship.